Editorial Standards

 Missing or incorrect year‑end forms create stress, delay refunds, and raise audit anxiety.
 Form 4852 is your safety valve.
 It lets you file on time while staying accurate, provided you document your method and retain your records.
 That balance, timely filing with evidence, is what the IRS expects.

 From my side of the desk, the smoothest outcomes happen when you treat Form 4852 like an audit‑ready project.
-You confirm the latest IRS PDF, you gather pay stubs or plan statements, you write a tight explanation of your chase attempts, and you keep an organized packet in case the IRS or your ERO asks for it later.
+You confirm the latest IRS PDF, you gather pay stubs or plan statements, you write a tight explanation of your chase attempts, and you keep an organized packet in case the IRS or your ERO asks for it later (the IRS advises retaining your Form 4852 copy until you begin receiving Social Security benefits, since SSA may need it to defend your earnings record decades from now).
 The process is simple, and it works.

 Step‑by‑step, how to complete Form 4852